 Note: To check whether you have the Flutter version of the Amplify CLI, run

 # If you don't want to follow the guide above # (though I HIGHLY recommend it) npm install -g @aws-amplify/cli@flutter-preview

-For the purpose of this guide we'll make use of the existing aws-amplify/amplify-flutter app and build on-top of it
+For this guide, we'll make use of the existing aws-amplify/amplify-flutter app and build on top of it

 Let us begin by cloning the project to the local system.

 Since we're only interested in using the